Amirhouschang/Projekt-Z/README_en.md

-## Technical Project Overview (As of September 2, 2025)
+# Technical Project Overview (As of September 2, 2025)

-This section complements the personal side of the project by offering a factual and structured overview of all data sources, methods, tools, and planned steps used throughout.
+This section complements the personal side of the project by offering a factual and structured overview of all data sources, methods, tools, and planned steps.

 **Note**
-The Excel files are published monthly and listed at the end of this document in the section “Monthly Files and Visualizations.”
+The Excel files are published monthly and listed at the end of this document in the section **“Monthly Files and Visualizations.”**
 All data, charts, and visuals are updated at the beginning of each month.

 ---